alexanderlange53/svars/README.md

 ```
 ![](figs/irf_viz.png)

 It is common practice in the SVAR literature to calculate confidence bands via bootstrap procedures.
 The svars package contains the fixed design wild bootstrap (`wild.boot()`) and the moving block bootstrap method (`mb.boot()`).
 The functions allow for parallel computation on non-Windows systems.
 Nevertheless, bootstrapping the SVAR model is computationally demanding and - depending on the identification technique - time-consuming.
-Several input arguments enable to adjust the bootstrap methods to the data set (see e.g. `?wild.boot()`) accordingly and to test various hypotheses.
+Several input arguments enable to adjust the bootstrap methods to the data set (see e.g. `?wild.boot()`) and to test various hypotheses.
 To illustrate a simple case we use the bootstrap to calculate confidence bands only.

 ```r
 if(.Platform$OS.type == "windows") {